 Individuals (over 25), trading group masters and broker masters: $10,000

 Fees depend on the types of trades and products used.
-In general though, fees differ depending on whether or not you choose fixed, tiered pricing, or if you have an inactive account as Interactive Brokers charge monthly inactivity fees subject to terms and conditions.
+In general, though, fees differ depending on whether or not you choose fixed, tiered pricing, or if you have an inactive account as Interactive Brokers charge monthly inactivity fees subject to terms and conditions.

 Here is an example of their pricing: